stuffkaicodes/Portfolio/README.md

 </h2>

 <center>
-    Welcome to my Portfolio Repository 👋 🤗  </br>
+    Welcome to Phyllis' Portfolio Repository 👋 🤗  </br>
+    This Portfolio was created using ReactJS, and various CSS packages for ease of styling.</br>
-    I want to achieve nuanced solutions with beautiful UIUX and stellar code. </br>
+    As a Designer that has experience in code, I want to achieve nuanced solutions with useful, beautiful UI and stellar code. </br>
+    All credits for the boilerplate goes to Souji. </br>
 </center>

 </br>